Marvin White

-Marvin L. White (born December 5, 1983 in Port Barre, Louisiana) is a former American football safety.
-He was drafted by the Cincinnati Bengals in the fourth round of the 2007 NFL Draft.
-He played college football at Kilgore College from 2003-04, then played at Texas Christian.
+Marvin L. White (born December 5, 1983) is an American former professional football safety.
+He was selected by the Cincinnati Bengals in the fourth round of the 2007 NFL draft.
+He played college football at Kilgore College from 2003–04, then played at Texas Christian.

-White has also played for the Dallas Cowboys and Detroit Lions of the NFL, and the Calgary Stampeders of the CFL.
+White also played for the Dallas Cowboys and Detroit Lions of the National Football League (NFL), and the Calgary Stampeders of the Canadian Football League (CFL).

-Early years
+Early life

 White was a stand out athlete at Port Barre High, where he earned 14 total letters (4 each in football, basketball and track and 2 in baseball).
 As a senior in 2002, he led the Red Devils to their first-ever Louisiana Class 2A Football State Championship, and was named All-State in both football and basketball.

 College career

 Kilgore College

 White attended Kilgore College in Kilgore, Texas, where he was named a junior college All-American while leading the Rangers to a 10-2 record in 2004.